Bowen Therapy - The Origin

 let me do it now.
 Let me not defer or neglect it, for I shall never pass this way again.”

 Tom Bowen (1916-1982) lived his life in Geelong, Victoria.
 His healing, soft tissue techniques are now taught throughout the world as Bowen Therapy Technique.
-Much has been written about Tom, but he wasnt one for advertising himself, he was modest to a fault, a god fearing, humble man who wasn't given to much explanation about himself or his method.
+Much has been written about Tom, however he himself was modest and for advertising himself, he was modest to a fault, a god fearing, humble man who wasn't given to much explanation about himself or his method.
 He did have a natural gift for healing , it was his "gift from god".

 In the 1950's Tom developed an association and friendship with a well known and highly respected masseuse by the name of Ernie Saunders.
 Ernie worked alongside some of the greats in the sporting field including the likes of Tom Bradman on the cricket field.
 Tom and Ernie would spend many hours together where Tom learnt many of Ernie's techniques.
 Ernie had travelled the world training himself and in the 1930's he had learnt a technique called Japanese Finger Acupressure ( modern day shiatsu) this would form the basis of Tom's technique.
 It is the precursor to modern day Bowen Therapy.

-Tom worked in the Geelong Cement works and as he practiced his newly learnt techniques on his fellow workers and friends, his healing skills grew as did his reputation and the amount of people wanting to see him.
+Tom at the time was employed in the Geelong Cement works he practiced his newly learnt techniques on his colleagues and his friends.
+As his healing skills grew so did his reputation and the amount of people wanting to see him.
 He would work at night out of a friends front room, where he would help people with physical ailments and eventually just by word of mouth with no advertising, it became necessary for him to have his own premises.

 Toms ability to heal was based on many things, attitude, skill, experience and his ability to detect dysfunctions in the body.
 When Tom passed away he would have treated many 1000's of people, at one stage its reported that he saw in excess of 1000 per month.
 But Tom's driving force was never about the money, it was always about the treatment, he was a kind and generous soul who would treat many for nothing, and would give to charities.